SquashyDisco/TD-TRUST-Freight-Python3/README.md

 It does not currently display S-class messages from TD.

+This example is for the STOMP feeds provided through Network Rail's data feeds platform, and cannot be used for the Kafka versions of these feeds available via the Rail Data Marketplace.

 ## Setup (publicdatafeeds)
 You must [register an account](https://publicdatafeeds.networkrail.co.uk/ntrod/create-account) for the Network Rail data feeds.